snpathaks/GuessingIndianSt/README.md

 Game 0 : The Avengers Game 🦹‍♂️🕸️⚒️.<br>
 Game 1 : Lets Guess the states of India 🤔.<br>
 Game 2 : Place to Escape🏃‍♀️‍➡️.<br>
-Game 3 : Sweet , Salty and Sore 🍭🍝🥒.<br>
+Game 3 : Sweet , Salty and Sour 🍭🍝🥒.<br>